Bishop's College School

 King's Hall Compton, or KHC, its sister school, was founded in 1874 where heads of BCS such as James Williams acted as the first chairman.
 In 1972, the two institutions merged making it one of the first co-ed independent schools in Canada.
+The same year, KHC closed its doors and its staff and students were transferred to BCS.
 In 1995, Nancy Layton was appointed as Head of School, which made BCS the first co-ed independent school with a female headmaster in Canada.
 The School's former faculty was also responsible for the founding of Trinity College School in Port Hope, Ontario in 1865, and Ashbury College as an affiliated institute in 1891 to accommodate BCS Ottawa-based students.
 BCS raised six Canadian independent schools in total, making it once known as the "school of the headmasters" during the early 20th century.

-"Bishop" in the school's name derives from one of its founders, the Lord Bishop of Québec, the Right Reverend George Mountain (DCL, Oxford), the first Principal of McGill University from 1824 to 1835, and the founder of Bishop's University who intended to create a preparatory grammar school for these two universities.
+"Bishop" in the school's name derives from one of its founders, the Lord Bishop of Québec, the Right Reverend George Mountain, the first Principal of McGill University from 1824 to 1835, and the founder of Bishop's University who intended to create a preparatory grammar school for these two universities.
 Today, the school's senior students may be eligible to take credit courses at Bishop's University for advanced standing.
 Some facilities of Bishop's University are used by BCS such as the swimming pool, golf course, rinks, library, etc. In academics, the school offers the Provincial Diplomas of Québec and New Brunswick along with optional and selective Advanced Placement and International Baccalaureate curricula, under a rigorous academic environment.
 The school has been a member of the Round Square since 1986 and affiliated to (CAIS+) (founding member since 1981), QAIS, FEEP de Québec, TABS, the U.S. NAIS and NEPSAC, etc. The students are from around 40 countries.